paulmarrington/Unity-Documentation/CustomAssets/index.md

 ## Executive Summary
-Custom assets are project resources that contain data and code wrapped in a Unity ScriptableObject.
-Also, they provide emitters to signal change and persistence between sessions.
+Custom assets are all about decoupling.
+They are project resources that contain data and code wrapped in a Unity ScriptableObject.
+They provide emitters to signal change and persistence between sessions.
 Read the list of benefits [here](#benefits) and watch the video introduction [here](https://www.youtube.com/watch?v=).

 I have chosen to use this executive summary to provide examples on how you can use custom assets.